Bellarmine-Jefferson High School: Background

-Bellarmine-Jefferson was a co-educational Catholic high school located in Burbank, CA that was founded by Monsignor Martin Cody Keating in 1944.
-Keating selected the school's name from St. Robert Bellarmine (a 17th-century Italian Jesuit priest) and Thomas Jefferson (the nation's 3rd president).
+Bellarmine-Jefferson was a co-educational Catholic high school in Burbank, California, that was founded by Monsignor Martin Cody Keating in 1944.
+Keating selected the school's name from St. Robert Bellarmine, a 17th-century Italian Jesuit priest, and Thomas Jefferson, the nation's third president.

 The school colors are Red, White, and Royal Blue.
 The school mascot was the Guard, named for the Swiss Guard organization that has protected the pope since 1506.
 Bell-Jeff celebrated its first commencement ceremony with the class of 1948.
 The school's unofficial motto was "God helping me I will do my best today," a quote attributed to St. Robert Bellarmine.
 The school closed in Spring 2018.

 Architecture

-The school's main building is a replica of the old Pennsylvania State House, also known as Independence Hall, located in Philadelphia, PA.
+The school's main building is a replica of the old Pennsylvania State House, also known as Independence Hall, located in Philadelphia, Pennsylvania.
 Adjacent to the main building is St. Eleanor's Hall, a replica of the main library at the University of Virginia, designed by Thomas Jefferson.
-The main entry to St. Eleanor's Hall has 13 steps, representing the original 13 colonies in the order they became states by ratifying the U.S. Constitution.
+The main entry to St. Eleanor's Hall has 13 steps, representing the original Thirteen Colonies in the order they became states by ratifying the U.S. Constitution.

 The clock tower on the main building is frozen to honor the two famous documents written in Independence Hall.
 On the north side of the tower is July 4, 1776 @ 8:00 pm to commemorate the signing of the Declaration of Independence and on the south side is September 17, 1787 @ 4:00 pm to commemorate the signing of the U.S. Constitution.

 Academics

 Bell-Jeff was a four-year college preparatory high school.
 As of the 2014-2015 school year the school offered eight Advanced Placement courses (Calculus, Chemistry, Chinese Language & Culture, English Literature, European History, Psychology, Spanish Language, and United States History), UC approved college prep courses, and a host of electives.

-In its later years, the school sent students to the University of Notre Dame, Johns Hopkins University, Georgetown University, Columbia University, Boston University, Glendale Community College (California), UCLA, UC Berkeley, USC, St. John's University, UC Santa Barbara, UC Irvine, Los Angeles Valley College, Occidental College, University of Arizona, UC Riverside, Loyola Marymount University, Pepperdine University, UNLV, and Marymount California University and St Mary's College of Moraga, California.
+In its later years, the school sent students to the University of Notre Dame, Johns Hopkins University, Georgetown University, Columbia University, Boston University, Glendale Community College (California), UCLA, University of California, Berkeley, USC, St. John's University, UC Santa Barbara, UC Irvine, Los Angeles Valley College, Occidental College, University of Arizona, UC Riverside, Loyola Marymount University, Pepperdine University, University of Nevada Las Vegas, and Marymount California University and St Mary's College of Moraga, California.